shhhkun/SmartMirror/mobile_app/MainApp/README.md

 I think the issue I'm seeing of disconnecting after about a minute can be attributed to the Lightblue app.
 Will wait to worry more about this until I see it happen on the pi.

 Next steps:
-- write full config to multiple characteristics is semi working. some of the characteristics did not writee successfully, but most seemed to.
 - implement read from characteristics into module functionality
 - make some more of the connection process automatic. like getting system connected info. reduce the number of buttons and steps needed.
    - the bonded > connected flow still works if you system connect in Lightblue.